Blackstone Park Conservation District

 The Blackstone Park Conservation District is a public, 45-acre woodland conservation area on the East Side of Providence, Rhode Island.
 It is run by the non-profit Blackstone Parks Conservancy in partnership with the Providence Parks Department.
-The park is situated on the west bank of the tidal Seekonk River, within the watershed and wildlife corridor of the Blackstone River Valley.
-Unlike many city parks, it is actively managed for the purpose of providing habitats for wildlife and supporting a healthy ecosystem for native flora and fauna.
+The park is situated on the west bank of the tidal Seekonk River, the northernmost part of Narragansett Bay tidewater.
+The park lies within the watershed and wildlife corridor of the Blackstone River Valley.
+Unlike many city parks, it is actively managed as a preserve for the purpose of providing habitats for wildlife and supporting a healthy ecosystem for native flora and fauna.

 Ecology

 Ecologically, the Blackstone Conservation District is a Northeastern coastal forest.
 The woodland is dominated by broadleaf trees, predominantly oak, American beech, and black birch.
+There are also shrubs like clethra and mountain laurel, and many other plant species, including bayberry and native wildflowers such as pink lady’s slipper, May apple, false Solomon’s seal, and Canada mayflower.
+Elderberry, Joe Pye weed, goldenrod, bur cucumber, evening primrose, milkweed, and touch-me-nots grow along York Pond near Irving Avenue.

 The woods and shoreline are home to many species of shorebirds, gulls, owls and songbirds, as well as various small mammals.
 The ponds are home to several species of turtle.
 Along the Seekonk River, there are horse mussels, horseshoe crabs, and occasional harbor seals.
 Frequently sighted birds include sandpipers, buffleheads, tree swallows, mute swans, ring-billed gulls and American black ducks.
+Aquatic vegetation like spartina grass and phragmites grow in the high marsh areas of the river, while species of seaweed live in the intertidal zone.